ohiofi/pygame-curriculum/README.md

 1. Declare a points variable and set it to 0.
 Declare a timer variable and set it to something like 5.

 2. Define a function called clockTick.
 Inside this function...
+Declare that the timer variable is global.
 Change the timer by 1.
 Print the timer to the console.
 If the timer has NOT reached the end number, then schedule a clockTick to occur in 1 second. https://pygame-zero.readthedocs.io/en/stable/builtins.html?highlight=clock#clock

 3. Define the draw function and inside this function...
 Clear the screen.
-Draw the timer as text on the screen and then draw the points as text on the screen.
+Draw the timer as text on the screen (you will need to convert it from a number to a string) and then draw the points as text on the screen (you will also need to convert it from a number to a string).
 If the time HAS reached the end number then change the fill color for the screen. https://pygame-zero.readthedocs.io/en/stable/builtins.html#screen

 4. Define a function that will be called when any key is pressed. https://pygame-zero.readthedocs.io/en/stable/hooks.html?highlight=on_key_down#event-handling-hooks In order to run this function when ANY key is pressed, just create the function definition with 0 parameters/arguments.
 Inside of this function... if the timer has NOT reached the end number, then add a point.